TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

     show_object_chull           False               If is set to selection of some molecular object in the system convex hull of this object is displayed.
 This works exacly the same way as **show_chull** but is meant to mark object shape.
-                                                    It can be achevied by using `name * and` molecular object definition plus some spatial constrains, for example those used in object definition.
+                                                    It can be achieved by using `name * and` molecular object definition plus some spatial constrains, for example those used in object definition.
     show_object_chull_frames    0                   Allows to indicate for which frames of object defined by